Back to Calculators

 • National average: Independent shop door rates range $135–$185/hr depending on region.

-• Don't compete on price: Shops that undercut competitors often sacrifice GP and can't afford A-tech pay.
+• Don't compete on price: Shops that undercut competitors sacrifice GP and can't afford A-tech pay.

 Want labor rate insights automatically?